-Mattis, NATO chief renew commitment to Afghan conflict
+Mattis, Nato chief renew commitment to Afghan conflict

-KABUL - US Defense Secretary Jim Mattis and NATO chief Jens Stoltenberg renewed their commitment to Afghanistan Wednesday, as insurgents fired rockets that killed one person and wounded four in Kabul.
+KABUL - US Defence Secretary Jim Mattis and Nato chief Jens Stoltenberg renewed their commitment to Afghanistan Wednesday, as insurgents fired six rockets that killed one person and wounded four in Kabul.

 Mattis is the first member of US President Donald Trump's cabinet to visit the country since Trump pledged to stay the course in America's longest war.